 9. Weeping Rock Trail – Another classic hike in Zion, but this time short and sweet (0.5 miles out and back).
 It only takes 1 hour to hike but it can be strenuous as it’s fairly steep.

 2-Day Itinerary Zion National Park

 Once you arrive in Springdale, head to your hotel or park in the town.
-If you’re staying at Zion Lodge or Ponderosa, you’ll immediately enter into Zion National Park.
+If you’re staying at Zion Lodge or Zion Ponderosa Ranch Resort, you’ll immediately enter into Zion National Park.
 Make sure to have your park pass ready.